fd/mrlinux/README.md

 4. `mrlinuxctl code <some project>`
 5. From a VS Code terminal, login to Github `gh auth login`

+For more information on the OrbStack setup read the [stack docs](./stacks/orb/README.md).

 # Getting Started on Linux

 1. Make sure LXD is installed and initialized.